kyma-project/istio/docs/user/00-30-istio-sidecars.md

 ## Observability

-Furthermore, Istio proxies improve tracing: Istio performs global tracing and forwards the data to a tracing backend using the [OTLP protocol](https://opentelemetry.io/docs/reference/specification/protocol/).
-Learn more in [Tracing Architecture](https://kyma-project.io/docs/kyma/latest/01-overview/telemetry/telemetry-03-traces/).
+Furthermore, Istio proxies enhance tracing capabilities by performing global tracing and forwarding the data to a tracing backend using the [OTLP protocol](https://opentelemetry.io/docs/reference/specification/protocol/).

-Kiali is another tool to monitor the service mesh; and Kyma configures Istio to export metrics necessary to support Kiali features that facilitate managing, visualizing, and troubleshooting your service mesh.
-Learn more about deploying Kiali to your Kyma cluster in our [Kiali example](https://github.com/kyma-project/examples/tree/main/kiali).
+Kiali is another tool that allows you to monitor the service mesh.
+You can configure Istio to export metrics necessary to support Kiali features that facilitate managing, visualizing, and troubleshooting your service mesh.
+Follow the [Kiali example](https://github.com/kyma-project/examples/tree/main/kiali) to learn how to deploy Kiali to your Kyma cluster.

-Being part of Istio service mesh enables all these advanced observability features, which would not be possible without advanced instrumentation code within your application.
+By being part of Istio Service Mesh, you can access advanced observability features that would otherwise require complex instrumentation code within your application.

 ## Traffic management